addycb/Pimeyes-Free-POC/README.md

 # Functions added include:

 * Weather the site is from an adult site or market site
-* Ability to search VIA TOR SOCKKS  (they rate limit with IP)
+* Ability to search VIA TOR SOCKS  (they rate limit with IP)
 * Drag and drop functions, along with paste from clipboard

 All in the flask application.